Are you the primary Localytics go-to in your organization? Then, this is your how-to section for basic day-to-day management of the platform.

 If, however, Localytics has made a mistake, this can be easily adjusted by toggling the on or off Enable Numeric Features, which is only visible for Event Attributes (not Events).
 To see all Event Attributes associated with an Event, select the carrot next to the Event name.

-For more on Events, check out this helpful guide.
+For more on Events and Event Attributes, check out this helpful guide.

 Localytics makes it easy to manage and share your daily Localytics reports and analytics.